East Meets West At Aroma Summit In China

 At the banquet I noticed that although Sue and Geoff were quite proficient at using chopsticks, neither of them seemed familiar with the Chinese tradition of toasting, which is an on-going affair throughout a meal, and often beyond!
 To the uninitiated it can be quite daunting, with continual rounds of drinks being consumed to cries of ‘Gan bei’ which means ‘empty your glass’.

 This continues until almost everyone present has been toasted individually.
-There were almost 100 people at the event, and Geoff did keep the tradition of emptying his glass – so you can imagine the scene!
+There were almost 100 people at the event, and Geoff did keep with the tradition of emptying his glass – so you can imagine the scene!

 Cream blending demonstration